AshGw/AES-256/README.md

 ## Reason Behind It

-I indeed believe in the power of **Freedom** in a world dominated by control, surveillance, and constant privacy violation.
+I believe in **Freedom** in a world dominated by control, surveillance, and constant privacy violation.
 This led me to develop a way to work with a set of tools in Python , levereging the AES-256 algorithm  to make it easier for individuals to safeguard their data without blindly relying on third parties to do it for them , while at the same time making it easy for anyone with a limited programming knowledge to work with.

 ## Database Module